crystal-lang/rfcs/text/0007-event_loop-refactor.md

 Do we require these optional methods to be present in all event loop implementations, i.e. they’re part of the global interface?
 Some impls would then just raise “Not implemented”.
 Alternatively, we could keep them out of the main interface and check for availability via `event_loop.responds_to?`. or a sub interface (`is_a?(EventLoop::Process)`).
 Or…?

+#### Socket

+One instance of this problem shows already in the core features: The event loop interface has type restrictions of the `Socket` namespace in abstract defs, but `Socket` is not in the core lib.

+Options:

+- Omit those abstract defs (dilutes the interface, so not ideal)
+- Split `EventLoop` interface and add parts of it only with `require “socket”`
+- Add stub declarations for the involved types (`Socket::Handle` and `Socket::Address` - `Socket` itself is only used as parameter type which is technically okay for abstract methods)

 ### `read` and `write` behaviour

 The behaviour for buffered/evented `read` and `write` differs: